-Knowledge Management, by definition, is “the process of capturing, distributing, and effectively using knowledge.”
-It is the systematic handling of all the information, data, and knowledge assets held by an organization with the purpose of creating value and meeting both strategic and tactical goals and targets.
+What is Knowledge Management?
+By definition it is “the process of capturing, distributing, and effectively using knowledge.”
+It is the systematic handling of information, data, and knowledge assets held by an organization with the purpose of creating value and meeting both strategic and tactical goals and targets.

 What can be achieved with effective Knowledge Management?